anjorinjnr/scripturedin/README.md

 * Summary of set up
 * Configuration
 * Dependencies
+To install cloud storage client library

+`pip install GoogleAppEngineCloudStorageClient -t lib`

 * Database configuration
 * How to run tests

+    * Python Tests

+        Make sure webtest is installed, if not, run

+        `sudo easy_install WebTest`

+        If using mac, run test from the project root as

+        `python tests/runner.py /usr/local/google_appengine `
+### Who do I talk to? ###

+* Repo owner or admin
+* Other community or team contact
 * Deployment instructions

 ### Contribution guidelines ###